With glorious beaches, perfect weather and a thriving entertainment and nightlife scene, who wouldn’t want to be living on the Gold Coast?

 9. The good public transport access

 The city’s fantastic public transport system makes getting around very easy.
 There’s no shortage of buses, trains and trams to get you where you need to go, and the network usually runs on time.

 Plus, you can even use public transport to take day or overnight trips to other destinations, such as Brisbane, Byron Bay and small coastal towns like Yamba.

 As a student, you may qualify for a concession rate on your go card, meaning you can save up to 50 per cent on your travel costs.

 There’s always something happening on the Gold Coast.

-You’ll find countless festivals celebrating food, film, music, culture, art, and everything in between.
-Some of the best events include the Gold Coast Film Festival, Sand Safari Arts Festival, Surfers Paradise LIVE, and Bleach* Festival.
+You’ll also find countless festivals celebrating food, film, music, culture, art, and everything in between.
+Some of the best events include the Gold Coast Film Festival and the Spilt Milk Music Festival.

 Don’t miss a trip to the Home of the Arts (HOTA), a cultural hub where you can check out the latest movies, live concerts, exhibitions, and more.